amudd10/Coming-to-A-Theater-Near-You/README.md

 # Coming-to-A-Theater-Near-You

 ## Overview
 The purpose of this project is to utilize Machine Learning to determine whether a movie is successful based on attributes such as: budget, original language, runtime, revenue, popularity, rating, director, and genre.
+We wanted to observe any trends that occur when comparing these different attributes and answer the question: What is the most important factor in determining the success of a movie?

 ### Methods Used
 * Machine Learning